-The school have nominated a SEND Parent Advisor for Inclusive Education who will hold the school leaders at NAS Dubai accountable for the improvements of provision and outcomes for students with SEND.
+The school have nominated an Inclusion Parent Advisor for Inclusive Education who will hold the school leaders at NAS Dubai accountable for the improvements of provision and outcomes for students with SEND.

-The Inclusion Champion, SENCO and SEND Parent Advisor work in partnership with other stakeholders including the Personalised Learning Team, teachers and learning support assistants to form an 'Inclusive Education Action Team'.
+The Inclusion Champion, Heads of Inclusion (secondary and primary) and Inclusion Parent Advisor work in partnership with other stakeholders including the Inclusion Team, teachers and learning support assistants to form an 'Inclusive Education Action Team'.
 These stakeholders are known as the school's 'Inclusion Champions'.
 This inclusive education action team will develop, implement and monitor the impact of the strategic inclusive education improvement plan.